rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 - **+2 PM:** muda a execução para padrão e a duração para cena.
 Requer 3º círculo.
 - **+5 PM:** além do normal, ao atacar você, um inimigo deve rolar dois dados e usar o pior resultado.
 Requer 5º círculo.

+### Continual Flame
+  <div class="spell-tags">creation fire thaumaturgy evocation</div>

+*2nd Circle*
+- **Execução:** padrão;
+- **Alcance:** toque;
+- **Alvo:** 1 criatura;
+- **Duração:** indeterminada (até ser destruída)..

+___
+A flame, equivalent in brightness to a torch, springs forth from an object that you touch.
+The effect looks like a regular flame, but it creates no heat and doesn’t use oxygen.
+A continual flame can be covered or hidden but not smothered or quenched.

+### Control Flames
+  <div class="spell-tags">evocation fire ilusion</div>

+*Cantrip*
+- **Execução:** padrão;
+- **Alcance:** 12sqr;
+- **Alvo:** 1 criatura;
+- **Duração:** imediato ou 1 hora..

+___
+You choose a nonmagical flame that you can see within range and that fits within a 5-foot cube.
+You affect it in one of the following ways:
+- You instantaneously expand the flame 5 feet in one direction, provided that wood or other fuel is present in the new location.
+- You instantaneously extinguish the flames within the cube.
+- You double or halve the area of bright light and dim light cast by the flame, change its color, or both.
+The change lasts for 1 hour.
+- You cause simple shapes — such as the vague form of a creature, an inanimate object, or a location — to appear within the flames and animate as you like.
+The shapes last for 1 hour.
+If you cast this spell multiple times, you can have up to three non-instantaneous flames.

 ### Controlar Plantas